jamesbeedy/modeling-for-ha/source/index.rst

    * - Release Upgrades

-.. revealjs:: All Openstack services can be HA!
+.. revealjs:: Different types of HA
  :title-heading: h2
  :subtitle: Different techniques can/should be used for each type of service
  :subtitle-heading: h4